 These are seemingly short, simple questions but they do not have simple, easy answers…

-Is the latest solution to retirement income planning (the Longevity Pension Fund from Purpose Investments) the answer?
+In this updated post, we wonder if a recent solution to retirement income planning (the Longevity Pension Fund from Purpose Investments) is the answer.

-Why the Longevity Pension Fund is getting some press
+Why the Longevity Pension Fund got some press

 Over the past few decades, the savvy Canadian investor has realized that defined benefit (DB) pension plans have been on the way out – meaning – companies are simply not offering them any longer.

-This trend is significant for two big reasons:
+This trend has been significant for two big reasons:

 - The liability to fund retirement has shifted from the company directly to the employee, or you, the investor, and

 - Canadians will need to rely on increasingly, themselves, to improve their financial literacy to ensure they are owning financial assets that meet their needs, for the right reasons.
 Ideally, all financial plans come way before jumping into financial products.
-More on this important point later in our post!
+A reminder about this again later in our post!

-The launch of the Longevity Pension Fund by Purpose Investments is essentially trying to pick up the slack where traditional, defined benefit pension plans used to play a role for many Canadians: offering up some pension-like cash for life.
+The launch of the Longevity Pension Fund (by Purpose Investments) in summer 2021 was essentially trying to pick up the slack where traditional, defined benefit pension plans used to play a role for many Canadians: offering up some pension-like cash for life.

 How does the Longevity Pension Fund work?

-- The taxation of the distributions will be tax efficient.
-The Longevity Fund will pay out about 50% return of capital and the remaining will be a mix of capital gains, dividends and interest.
-This means that in a taxable investment account, the distributions will be tax-efficient (much more so than a defined benefit pension payment).
+3. The taxation of the distributions will be tax efficient.
+At last check, The Longevity Fund will pay out about 50% return of capital and the remaining will be a mix of capital gains, dividends and interest.
+This means that in a taxable investment account, the distributions will be fairly tax-efficient (much more so than a defined benefit pension payment).

-We’ve provided some excerpts from each recent article below.
+We’ve provided some excerpts from those past articles below.

 With thanks to Jon Chevreau and the team at MoneySense: